 Has there been any turnover at your facility within the last several months?
 If so, then we want to hear from you!
 You can let us know about any changes to points of contact at your facility by clicking the Contact Change Form link on this slide and sending the information to us by following the instructions on the form.

 Would you like to receive email communications about future IPFQR Program webinars, program updates, resources, and other announcements?
-Then, we invite you to sign up for the IPFQR Program Listserve by clicking on the Listserve Registration icon on this slide.
+Then we invite you to sign up for the IPFQR Program Listserve by clicking on the Listserve Registration icon on this slide.
 Another way to find information about upcoming webinars is to click on the Upcoming Webinars icon on this slide.

-When you have a general question about the IPFQR Program or need clarification about any of the program measures, be sure to leverage the Find an Answer function in the QualityNet Q&A Tool.
-If you do not see a published article in the Q&A tool related to your question, then you can submit your inquiry to us via the Q&A tool, which you can access by selecting the Q&A Tool icon.
-The best way to reach us when you have questions about IPFQR Program eligibility, such as the next steps for a newly-eligible provider or to notify us that an IPF is closed or will be closing, is via email.
+When you have a question in general about the IPFQR Program or need clarification about any of the program measures, be sure to leverage the Find an Answer function in the QualityNet Question and Answer Tool.
+If you do not see a published article in the question-and-answer tool related to your question, then you can submit your inquiry to us via the Q&A tool, which you can access by selecting the question-and-answer tool icon.
+The best way to reach us when you have questions about IPFQR Program eligibility, such as next steps for a newly eligible provider or to notify us that an IPF is closed or will be closing, is via email.
 Just click on the Email Support icon to send an email to us regarding eligibility updates.
-Finally, you can also contact the VIQR support contract team via phone at (866) 800-8765 or via secure fax at (877) 789-4443.
+Finally, you can also contact our support team via phone at (866) 800-8765 or via secure fax at (877) 789-4443.

-This concludes the content portion of today's webinar titled, IPFQR Program: Review of FY 2024 IPF-Specific Reports for Claims-Based Measures.
+This concludes the content portion of today's webinar titled, IPFQR Program: Review of FY 2025 IPF-Specific Reports for Claims-Based Measures.
 Thank you for your time and attention.